MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - is this describe elsewhere? maybe I am duplicating work Maybe ownership cleanup tip (transfer to server on exit world during edit)
 - I think covered?

-## Local and Default Scripts
-Scripts modules can be marked as "default" or "local" execution mode via the desktop editor.
-All scripts are originally created with a "default" execution mode, and must be manually changed to "local" if so desired.

-This "default" vs "local" terminology is somewhat confusing.
-The purpose of the execution mode is to describe how Components defined in the module 'will' or 'will not' switch the runtime executing them as the ownership of the Entity to which the Component is attached changes between runtimes.
-- **default** mode
-    - The script Component always executes in the server runtime, regardless of attached Entity ownership.
-- **local** mode
-    - The script Component executes in the runtime of the owner of the attached Entity.
-This can be the server runtime or a player runtime, depending on whether the Entity is owned by the `serverplayer` or an actual Player, respectively.

-!!! info 'local' execution mode does not necessarily mean 'running on a player headset'
-    Scripts that are marked for 'local' execution mode _can_ run on the server, if the Entity they are attached to is owned by the serverplayer.
-They only move execution to individual player rendering runtimes when a player takes ownership of the attached Entity.

-!!! info All Components defined in a module have the same execution mode
-    The execution mode is set at the typescript module level, and a single module can have multiple Components defined within.
-There is no way to have some components in a module to have 'default' mode and others to have 'local' mode.

-!!! info Different Components in a 'local' mode module can be executing in different runtimes
-    Just because Components are defined in the same 'local' module does not mean that all Components in that module are necessarily executing in the same simulation runtime.
-The individual Component instances could be attached to Entities that are owned by different players.
-Each Component instance operates independently of the others defined in the module, and moves its execution to the runtime of its Entity owner.

-!!! info All Components attached to an Entity need not be running the same execution mode.
-    Some creators are able to attach multiple Components to a single Entity.
-There is no requirement that all those components are running on the same execution runtime if some are 'default' mode and others are 'local' mode.

-### Local execution mode motivation (Why local scripts?)

-Imagine a player holding holding a flashlight and the player presses a button to turn it on.
-If the flashlight script is:
-  * **running on the server** (the player sees the beam after *two network trips*; other players see it after *two network trips*)
-    * the [button press](#player-input) occurs on their [device](#clients-devices-and-the-server)
-    * the button press is sent to the server
-    * the server-executed script [enables the light](#dynamic-light-gizmo) beam
-    * the beam's enabled [property](#horizon-properties) is synchronized back to the player's device (and all other players)
-  * **running on the player's device** (the player sees the beam immediately (0 network trips); other players see it after *two network trips*)
-    * the [button press](#player-input) occurs on their [device](#clients-devices-and-the-server)
-    * the player-device-executed script [enables the light](#dynamic-light-gizmo) beam
-    * the beam's enabled [property](#horizon-properties) is synchronized to the server (and then sent to other players)

-When a script is *local*, all components defined within it will also be local (they *can be moved between owners*).
-All scripts (and the components defined within them) are initialized to run on the server.
-[Changing an entity's owner](#ownership-transfer) will cause a new *copy* of the script file and its components to be initialized on the new owning [device](#clients-devices-and-the-server).
-This process is explained in [ownership transfer](#ownership-transfer) in [script file execution](#script-file-execution).

 ## Ownership Transfer
 Entity ownership transfer happens through either programatic action or automatically via certain built-in behaviors.